 There are many real life contexts and problem solving opportunities provided for students across all levels.
 Students are encouraged to apply their mathematical learning, employ strategies, make informed decisions and solve problems efficiently.

-Common Formative Assessments (CFATs) are designed collaboratively and inform teachers of a student’s knowledge and skill.
-This data is used to plan the learning cycle to best meet the needs of the students, individually, and across the cohort.
+Common Formative Assessments (CFATs) , designed collaboratively by the teachers while referencing the Victorian Curriculum requirements, further inform teachers of a student’s knowledge and skill.
+All data is used to build a comprehensive profile of students and subsequently plan the learning cycle to best meet the needs of the students, individually, and across the cohort.

 Ongoing collection of summative and formative data ensures that we continue to meet the needs of the students, identify trends that will impact teaching strategies and professional learning, and monitor the growth of students F-6.